HOW TO FIND MB2

 CBCT has become a very useful tool in endodontics.
 It allows us to see root canal morphology in three dimensions.

-However, studies show MB2 canals are still sometimes located clinically even when they are not seen on the scan.
+However, studies have shown that MB2 canals are still sometimes located clinically even when they are not seen on the scan.

 Sometimes the MB2 canal is more calcified and cannot be seen clearly.